-We are now taking orders for the Agrarian Spirit in the Homestead Era exhibition catalogue.
+The Agrarian Spirit in the Homestead Era exhibition catalogue is now available for sale.
 This full-color, 96-page first edition features essays by Dr. Reed Anderson, Dr. Brandon Ruud, and the collectors Mark and Carol Moseman.

 The Moseman Collection of Agrarian Art includes paintings, prints, and sculptures from the 1850s to the present.
 The Albrecht-Kemper Museum is honored to exhibit selections from this collection that explore how American and French artists depicted the people, places, and daily activities of a time period that is so significant to the American story, the Homestead Era of the 1850s to the 1940s.